 The IHO shall release new versions of S-100 as necessary.
-New versions shall include clarifications, revisions and new editions.
+New versions shall include clarifications, corrections and extensions editions.
 Each version shall contain a change list that identifies the changes between versions of S-100.

 12-3.1 Clarification Version Control